jgOhYeah/jgohyeah.github.io/README.md

 Go to [jgohyeah.github.io](jgohyeah.github.io) to see the page in a more easily readable format.

 ## Usage
-Github pages is set to automatically deploy the main branch upon push.
+GitHub pages is set to automatically deploy the main branch upon push.
 For local development, see [this guide](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).
 In short:

 1. Install Ruby and Jekyll.
 2. `cd` to this folder.